samicaza/looker2optimizely/README.md

 - Triggering a Lambda function
 - In the Lambda function, parsing CSV file and sending conversion data to Optimizely via Optimizely Event API
   - https://developers.optimizely.com/x/events/api/index.html

+This proof of concept demonstrates how we can parse a CSV file in S3 in Lambda and then send conversion data to Optimizely via the Optimizely Event API.

 This solves use cases such as:
 - Sending Salesforce MQL and SQL data to Optimizely via Looker